 Waukesha’s Friday Night Live

-It didn’t take long before Friday Night Live was born in Waukesha, and Friday’s were back to the way they used to be in the historical days of the city when people gathered in the streets to dance, sell and/or trade produce, meat and other foods, or simply to have a good time while socializing, listening to live music, and enjoying life.
+It didn’t take long before Friday Night Live as you now know it was born in Waukesha, and Friday’s were back to the way they used to be in the historical days of the city.

 Back in the 40’s, 50’s, and 60’s people gathered in the streets of downtown Waukesha to dance, sell and/or trade produce, meat and other foods, and simply to have a good time while socializing and listening to live music.